Suppose you have a master-master replication setup, and you know one of the tables has the wrong data. How do you re-sync it with the other server?

 --synctomaster option, which tells it to make changes on the master:

 mk-table-sync --synctomaster h=server2,D=sakila,t=film

-Notice that I’m connecting to the slave, but instructing it to make changes on the master.
-(Yes, it is able to find the master by inspecting the slave).
+Notice that I’m connecting to the replica, but instructing it to make changes on the master.
+(Yes, it is able to find the master by inspecting the replica).

 If you do the following, you’ll probably cause problems: